 Course Number and Title: EDC 211 Classroom Management

-The course explores behavior management theories with an emphasis on the child-centered approach known as positive behavior supports (PBS).
+The course explores behavior management theories with an emphasis on a child-centered approach.
 Proactive strategies for a positive learning environment are emphasized.
 The strategies highlight behavior management, diversity and multicultural factors, mainstreaming, and classroom organization.

 Selected readings supplied by the instructor.